ni/measurement-plugin-integration-example-python/README.md

-# Python Measurement Plug-In Sequencer - An example sequencer
+# An Example Measurement Plug-In Sequencer in Python

 ## Overview